newyankeecodeshop/GAJavaScript/README.markdown

 JavaScript is accessed from Cocoa Touch using UIWebView.
 To that end, the main entry point of this library is a category on UIWebView.

+## GAScriptEngine

+This class is the main interface to the library.
+It takes a UIWebView and prepares it for use with the library.
+It implements UIWebViewDelegate so that it can load the library's JavaScript file when the WebView is loaded, and it implements support for calling Objective-C methods from JavaScript.
+It also adds methods to create new objects, either a simple "new Object" or using a constructor function.
+When you create a new object this way, it's lifetime is tied to the lifetime of the GAScriptObject that is returned, unless you assign the object as a property of another object.

+TODO: Aggregate any existing UIWebViewDelegate so developers can control other aspects such as error handling and navigation.

 ## UIWebView+GAJavaScript

 This category adds accessors to access the "document" and "window" objects of the HTML document loaded in the WebView.
-It also adds methods to create new objects, either a simple "new Object" or using a constructor function.
-When you create a new object this way, it's lifetime is tied to the lifetime of the GAScriptObject that is returned, unless you assign the object as a property of another object.
+You can then use any GAScriptObject functionality on them.

 ## GAScriptObject